Tallinn University of Technology

 Organisation and Management Research Group

-Keywords: leadership; well-being; responsible and ethical organizational development; leader-follower relationship; strategic management; knowledge and innovation management; risk management; HRM; change management; occupational health; organizational psychology; occupational safety and risks; future of work and digital transformation
+Keywords: leadership; well-being; responsible and ethical organizational development; strategic management; knowledge and innovation management; risk management; HRM; change management; occupational health; organizational and work psychology; occupational safety and risks; future of work and digital transformation; AI, work and leadership

 The research group is active in a number of research fields related to organisation and management, using different theoretical lenses and research methods.
-The primary research interests can be grouped under leadership, future of work, well-being and responsible, ethical organizational development and sustainable management.
-The group collaborates with a number of internationally renowned researchers working within the confines of organization and management, future of work, occupational safety and related research areas.
-The purpose of the group is to extend the scientific body of knowledge concerning the related fields of organization and management and to contribute to practice, by presenting opportunities and challenges confronting Estonian organizations and beyond.
-The overall interest of the group is to investigate how organizations transform their knowledge and access to new digital solutions into innovative outputs to achieve and maintain sustainable business development.
+The primary research interests can be grouped under responsible and sustainable leadership, AI & future of work, well-being and ethical organizational development.
+The group collaborates with a number of internationally renowned researchers working within the domains of organization and management, AI & future of work, occupational safety and related research areas.
+The purpose of the group is to extend the scientific body of knowledge on organization and management and to contribute to practice, by better understanding the opportunities and challenges confronting Estonian organizations and beyond.
 The group members have a broad portfolio of expertise gained from working with a variety of national and international private and public organizations.
-The aim is to take advantage of it and use this expertise to develop it further for the greater good.

 Mari-Klara Stein is a professor at the Department of Business Administration, TalTech and an associate professor at the Department of Digitalization, Copenhagen Business School.
 Mari holds a doctoral degree from Bentley University (USA).
 Her research is focused on digital transformation of work.
 She has published her work in top management and IS journals (e.g., MIS Quarterly, Journal of Management Studies).
 Mari is the recipient of the European Research Paper of the Year award from CIONET, as well as the recipient of the Association for Information Systems (AIS) Early Career Award.
 Mari is currently serving as AE at MIS Quarterly and as SE at Information & Organization.